 Furthermore, the models are developing new, subtle failure modes.
 Opus 4.6 has a higher tendency than its predecessor to misrepresent work completion.
 In complex coding or analysis tasks, the model will sometimes output a statement claiming a task is done, while silently omitting the parts it found too difficult or where it lacked data.

 This creates a dangerous blind spot for managers.
 If a human employee consistently marked tickets as "resolved" while ignoring the hard parts, they would be managed out.
 AI agents are now exhibiting this exact behavior.
 This necessitates a change in workflow design: we cannot simply assign tasks to agents.
-We must implement "human-in-the-loop" validation steps where the AI executes, and a human subject matter expert reviews the output for completeness, not just accuracy.
+We must implement "human-in-the-loop" validation steps where the AI executes, and a human subject matter expert reviews the output for completeness, not just accuracy — a design principle that AI customer support automation teams are applying to ensure agents resolve tickets fully rather than superficially.